Alrajhi Bank: Operations

 Alrajhi Bank offers a variety of banking services such as deposits, loans, investment advice, securities trading, remittances, credit cards, and consumer financing.
 All services are offered according to Islamic requirements.
 The bank has won a numerous awards for its Middle East operations.
 Abdullah bin Sulaiman Alrajhi is the bank's Chairman of the Board of Directors and Stefano Bertamini is CEO.
 The board of directors has eleven directors, four are Alrajhi family members: Mohammed bin Abdullah Alrajhi, Sulaiman bin Saleh Alrajhi Abdullah bin Sulaiman Alrajhi Chairman of the Board of Directors, and Bader bin Mohammed Alrajhi.

 In September 2016, Alrajhi became the first bank in Saudi Arabia to partner with the Ministry of Housing, participating in the government's plans to increase home ownership by offering mortgages funded in part by the state.
 Traditionally, the bank had focused on consumer banking, but had begun diversifying its revenues with plans to adjust focus towards mid-corporate and small and medium-sized enterprise (SME) business as the Saudi government implemented its broader social reform agenda and the National Transformation Programme (NTP).
-As of 2016, 70 percent of Alrajhi's assets and 55 to 60 percent of its revenue were generated from consumer banking, and the bank has an 18 percent share of the mortgage market in the Kingdom.
+As of 2016, 70% of Alrajhi's assets and 55% to 60% of its revenue were generated from consumer banking, and the bank has an 18% share of the mortgage market in the Kingdom.

+In August 2025, it was announced that Alrajhi Bank and Porsche Services Middle East & Africa (PSME) were forming a partnership to improve "the vehicle ownership journey for customers of all Volkswagen Group brands".

+In October 2025, Alrajhi partnered with Mozn, an enterprise artificial intelligence (AI) company, to support the bank’s efforts in combating financial fraud through Mozn’s AI-driven financial crime prevention platform, FOCAL.

+In November 2025, Alrajhi signed a multi-year agreement with ServiceNow to leverage the ServiceNow AI Platform to enhance its operations, automate workflows, and improve customer and employee experiences.